As of 1 of July 2021, Discogs is collecting Supply Of Goods VAT.

 Depending on the country where your shop or primary residence is located, you may be required by local tax regulations to charge VAT on your sales to Discogs Marketplace buyers.
-In addition, you may not be required to charge VAT on the sales of goods made to buyers outside your country.

-Further, if you are a seller located in the EU, you may be required to provide an invoice to your buyers.
-Further information can be found on the EU VAT Invoicing Rules website.
+Moreover, if you are a seller located in the EU, you are required to provide an invoice to your buyers.
+This invoice can be downloaded by clicking the “Print” button on the order page.
+Further information on invoices can be found on the EU VAT Invoicing Rules website.

 There are many variables about how VAT is applied depending on the location of the seller and the buyer and whether or not the goods are new or used.
 Discogs is not able to provide advice or information about local regulations.
 We urge you to contact your tax advisor, local tax office, or other financial advisory services to learn more about VAT regulations in your area.

 No. If you are not issued an EU VAT ID number as a seller in the EU, you are not able to charge VAT to buyers on new or used items.
 This is because without a valid VAT ID, you are not seen as taxable for VAT.
 Please consult your local tax advisor to determine if you need to obtain an EU VAT ID.